NazmusSayad/npmize/README.md

 ## **Note:**

+- You should use --module=cjs with dev mode when working with packages for node because `__dirname` and `__filename` isn't supported in esmodule in dev mode
 - Do not use `VGhpcyBuYW1lIGlzIGFscmVhZHkgdXNlZCB0byBlbmFibGUgX19kaXJuYW1lIGFuZCBfX2ZpbGVuYW1lIDop` as a variable name in your top level code.

   - If you want to know why! [`Base64`](https://www.base64decode.org) ...
 Hope you know.